daniel1111/HueLibEnt/README.md

 * squeezelite - Gets audio from a running instance of [squeezelite](https://github.com/ralph-irving/squeezelite).
 Note that must be built with visualiser support and the `-v` parameter passed to it

 ### Usage
 After building, the first step is to register HueVis with the bridge.
-Change into the `examples/HueVis` directory, press the link button on the bridge and then _within 30 seconds_ run `./HueVis -r <ip address of bridge>`.
+From the root directory, press the link button on the bridge and then _within 30 seconds_ run `./bin/HueVis -r <ip address of bridge>`.
 HueVis should then register with the bridge and write the connection details to a `bridge_credentials.conf` file.

 ### Example
 Example of HueVis running:

+    $ ./bin/huevis
+    Getting entertainment areas
+    Enabling entertainment area [Entertainment area 1]
+    Making DTLS connection to bridge
+    Init audio
+    Using audio source: alsa_output.pci-0000_00_1b.0.analog-stereo.monitor
+    Start audio capture & processing
+    Running...

 [![HueVis](http://img.youtube.com/vi/OZpMm7RhmM8/0.jpg)](https://youtu.be/OZpMm7RhmM8)

 ## TODO
 LibHueEnt:
 * Allow automatic bridge discovery - instead of always requiring an IP address to be entered - by following the notes on the [Hue website](https://developers.meethue.com/develop/application-design-guidance/hue-bridge-discovery/)
-* Use cmake instead of the handcrafted makefile which is probably very Debian Stretch specific
 * A better example - more involved than BasicColourFade e.g. with registration, maybe using multiple entertainment areas, etc

 HueVis: